rschmukler/powerdrill/Readme.md

 #### message.to(address, recipientVariables, recipientMetadata)

 Adds a recipient.
 Call multiple times to add multiple recipients.
-`recipientVariables` and `recipientMetadata` are both optional.
+`recipientVariables` and `recipientMetadata` are optional.
 See below for other ways to add.

 simple:
 ```js